 - Conventional control stick and throttles as backup

-The digital architecture allows pilots to customize displays according to mission phase and personal preference.
-During cruise flight, they might emphasize navigation and fuel data.
+The digital architecture allows pilots to customize displays according to mission phase.
+During cruise, they might emphasize navigation and fuel data.
 During weapons delivery, threat and target information takes priority.

 Fly-By-Wire Systems

-The B-2 is inherently unstable—its flying wing shape would be unflyable without computer assistance.
-The fly-by-wire flight control system makes thousands of adjustments per second to maintain stable flight, interpreting pilot inputs and translating them into control surface movements.
+The B-2 is inherently unstable — its flying wing shape would be unflyable without computer assistance.
+The fly-by-wire flight control system makes thousands of adjustments per second to maintain stable flight.

 This system actually enhances the cockpit experience despite adding complexity.
-Pilots describe the B-2 as remarkably pleasant to fly, with the computers smoothing out the inherent instabilities.
-The aircraft responds predictably to control inputs even though the underlying aerodynamics would otherwise make it uncontrollable.
+Pilots describe the B-2 as remarkably pleasant to fly, with computers smoothing out inherent instabilities.
+The aircraft responds predictably to control inputs even though underlying aerodynamics would otherwise make it uncontrollable.

 Four redundant flight control computers ensure mission continuation even with multiple failures.
-The system degrades gracefully—losing one or two computers reduces capability but maintains safe flight.
+The system degrades gracefully — losing computers reduces capability but maintains safe flight.

 Stealth Integration